rachbowyer/keirin/README.md

      (require '[keirin.core :as k])
      (let [data (doall (range 1000000))]
-       (k/bench #(vec data)))
+       (k/bench (vec data)))

 produces the following output in 40 seconds:

-     {:trials 10,
+     {:trials 20,
       :failed-trials 0,
-      :mean 17.8966679,
+      :mean 16.745633050000002,
-      :std 1.4342384951454172}
+      :std 0.8349223686048823}

-The tight sample standard deviation of 1.43 milliseconds indicates that the time provided by Keirin of 17.9 milliseconds is reasonably accurate.
+The tight sample standard deviation of 0.83 milliseconds indicates that the time provided by Keirin of 16.7 milliseconds is reasonably accurate.

 At this point I am not clear whether this is just an edge case or if Keirin will be more generally useful.
 Certainly Criterium works for most people most of the time.